novica/cvnn/novica-nakov-cv.rst

 --------------------------

 **10 May 2014**
-Presentation about the mission and values of Mozilla at the "`Firefox OS event`_" in Skopje
+Presentation about the mission and values of Mozilla, and a short introduction to the WoMoz program, at the "`Firefox OS event`_" in Skopje

 **5 December 2013**
 Workshop / presentation about internet regulation at the student event "Stanica studentska" (with Damjan Georgievski and Ana Risteska).